African-American folktales: Ghosts and spirits

-African-American tales of ghosts and spirits were commonly told of a spook or "haint" or "haunt," referring to repeated visits by ghosts or spirits that keep one awake at night.
+African-American tales of ghosts and spirits were commonly told of a "spook" or "haint" or "haunt," referring to repeated visits by ghosts or spirits that keep one awake at night.
+Another type of haint, or spirit, feared in Gullah culture and connected to Hoodoo is the plat eye.
+The plat eye is a one-eyed ghost that can morph into various forms.
+It is said to be conjured when a person buries the head of a murdered man inside a hole with treasure.

 The story "Possessed of Two Spirits" recounts a personal experience in conjuring magic powers in both the living and the spiritual world, a common trope in African-American folklore.
 The story "Married to a Boar Hog" emerged during the American Revolution against the British.
 The story is of a young woman who marries a supernatural entity, such as a boar, and is saved from her disease, such as leprosy, clubfoot, or yaws.
 "Married to a Boar Hog" is passed down from British Caribbean slaves in reference to their African origin and the hardships they endured.
+Night Doctors, although based on some factual occurrences, have been mythical creatures identical to bogeymen.

 God and the Devil

 African-American folktales show how the world was formed and the foundations of morality.
 Supernatural conflicts between God and the Devil are often the main focus of these tales.
 However, man versus man, and slave versus master are also popular disputes.
 There is typically a "negotiator" in these tales who is actively trying to persuade "the judge" to side with their position.
 However, if the judge, or God, does not like the outcome of the situation, they will often invoke a countermeasure to bring order to the situation.
 In these tales, the God, or gods, are inherently good and do not invoke wrath upon the people, even if the subject veers off the path of righteousness.
+Whereas, the devil, or devils, are sometimes a personification of evil.
 Additionally, there is often a transaction between God and man in these tales, one in which God is willing to help man, but only if the man is "offering sacrifices and performing rites and ceremonies in a manner acceptable to the god".

 An example of one of these tales is "Never Seen His Equal".
 The opening dialogue of this tale discusses how only man has seen his equal, but God has not.
 It then describes how the devil opposes God and, in Genesis, ultimately manifests himself as a serpent to trick Adam and Eve who reside in the Garden.
 This tells the story of the fall of man through Adam and Eve eating the forbidden fruit when tempted by the serpent, and how women now have to have pain in childbirth and men have to work for survival.